copy/lowcaml/readme.md

 The following features are supported:
 - Built-in OCaml types (`int`, `int32`, `int64`, `unit`, `bool`, `char`, `string`, `bytes` and `Bigarray.Array1.t`) with the following limitations:
-  - `bool` and `char` cannot appear in parameters or return values, since OCaml doesn't support the unboxed annotation on them
   - `unit` is only supported as parameter and return value
 - top-level functions
 - for and while loops